Follow with us the progress of the works of the new roller coaster which will open in 2021 at Parc du Bocasse!

 Testing Orochi

-Let's move on to the ride itself; after all, it's to test the beauty that fans justify their presence at the Parc du Bocasse on this day!
-Comfortably installed in the seat of this new generation Vekoma train, we gently climb the 19 meters high structure.
-You will have only a few seconds to admire the panorama in height before plunging towards the ground for the first speeds!
-The sensation felt during this acceleration is pleasant, especially at the back of the train, where we really feel pulled towards the bottom!
 This is followed directly by the over banked turn which, without being too intense, sends quite a few positive G's, pressing you right into the seat.
 Being at the front of the train, the feeling of support will be felt at the entrance of the turn, while at the back, it is at the exit that you feel crushed, while being once again pulled by an acceleration.
 The coaster has hardly begun and the good impressions are already there!
 And we still have a trip.

 Arriving on the first helix, we slowly find a progressive accumulation of positive Gs, crushing us well at the bottom of the seat, without however pushing too much either to avoid pulling the face.

-Follows the station fly-through, where riders will not fail to signal their enthusiasm by shouting loudly, to share with the next passengers who board right after. 😜 Another helix follows the fly-through: this one is much lighter than the first one and allows to start the final part of the track, which is composed of multiple direction changes, which are done in the most absolute smoothness.
-It is at full speed that the train returns to the station to be slowed down gently to finish its magnificent flight.
+Another helix follows the fly-through: this one is much lighter than the first one and allows to start the final part of the track, which is composed of multiple direction changes, which are done in the most absolute smoothness.

 Our opinion on the ride